 |Title:||Associate Head Coach|

-ninth season overall at UNH and her sixth season in which she has
+season overall at UNH and her seventh season in which she has

 served as Associate Head Coach.
 Barnett was promoted to her current